longhorn/longhorn/enhancements/20240325-nfs-server-ha.md

     At creation, also set `lease.spec.acquireTime` and `lease.spec.renewTime` to "now".
     Every sync, check the lease for each share-manager.
 If acquireTime == renewTime, assume that the share-manager image does not know to update the lease, so take no action.
 Otherwise, if status is StateRunning and renewTime + timeout is less than "now", mark the share-manager CR as `Error` to drive deletion and re-creation.
     Add logic to `isResponsibleFor` to check for staleness first and take over ownership.
-    Create or set the node's `Delinquent` condition to `true` and event it.
+    Modify the lease to mark its status on the node as delinquent.
     Remove the admission webhook selector label from the delinquent node's longhorn-manager pod.
-    Add staleness check to `cleanupShareManagerPod()` when deciding to force-delete.
+    Add delinquency check to `cleanupShareManagerPod()` when deciding to force-delete.
     Add an anti-affinity to pod manifest creation to avoid the previous owner node.

     - node_controller
     Add code to set `Delinquent` condition to `false` at startup.
 Likewise, add back the admission webhook selector label.

     - datastore/longhorn
-    Revise `IsNodeDownOrDeleted` to `IsNodeDownOrDeletedOrDelinquent` (or add a new function) and check the node's condition.
+    Revise `IsNodeDownOrDeleted` to add an `IsNodeDownOrDeletedOrDelinquent` function that also takes the volume as a parameter, and check the lease's state.
-    Also add the condition to `IsNodeSchedulable` (which is only called by share_manager_controller, and affects unmount/remount).

-    - controller_manager
-    Revise `isControllerResponsibleFor` to use `IsNodeDownOrDeletedOrDelinquent`.
-Also make that change in any controller's `isResponsibleFor` code that does more than use the base call.

     - volume_controller
     Add logic in `ReconcileShareManagerState()` to check the volume's storageclass for NFS mount options.
 If `parameters.nfsOptions` contains "hard", then request remount to force a restart as in current code.
 Otherwise, skip that (but make a similar event).
 This code is aware that the default option is not to hard mount NFS.